basho/clique/README.md

    configuration across one or all nodes: i.e.  `riak-admin set anti-entropy=on --all`
  * Return a standard status format that allows output of a variety of content
    types: human-readable, csv, html, etc...
-(Note that currently only human-readable and CSV output formats are implemented)
+(Note that currently only human-readable, CSV, and JSON output formats are implemented)

 ### Why Not Clique ?
  * You aren't writing a CLI